 Do you love rolling a joint or filling a bowl, lighting up, and getting super high from smoking marijuana?

-I do, but there’s a big problem: smoking marijuana can harm or even kill you.
+I do too, but there’s a big problem: smoking marijuana can harm or even kill you.
 It’s not the marijuana itself—combustion is the villain, not cannabis.

 The recent deaths of two marijuana grower friends, along with the death of legendary cannabis seed breeder Subcool, prompted this warning about the hazards of combusting marijuana.